 - Very low APR: The single-digit variable rate is less than half the average interest rate for a credit card, based on The Balance’s analysis, and it applies to balance transfers as well as purchases.
-Even the cash advance APR (13.75%) is lower than on many cards.
+Even the cash advance APR (13.25% variable) is lower than on many cards.

 - Balance transfers with no fee: If you act within 60 days of opening your account, you’ll get 12 months interest-free on any balances you move to this card after paying a 3% fee on the transferred balance.
 What happens on any transfers made after that may be more important, though.
 You’ll pay the regular (still low) APR, but Simmons Bank won’t charge you a balance transfer fee.
 This means you can use a higher-APR card to earn rewards and then transfer your balance to this card to reduce your finance charges.
 (More on this below.)

 - No rewards or sign-up bonus: These days credit cards come with all sorts of rewards on your purchases, and you’ll be missing out on all of them.
 This card doesn’t offer cash back on your spending or points or miles that can be used toward travel fare or online shopping.
 The only real selling point of the Simmons Visa Card is the APR, so if you don’t regularly carry a balance, look elsewhere.